 Cultural Tours And Sightseeing

 Ladakh is a place where Tibetan Buddhism has thrived for centuries and its rich cultural heritage can be seen from its ancient monasteries and palaces spread across.
 One can visit Thiksey early morning to witness the daily prayer ceremony as well as famous monasteries like Hemis, Matho, Stakna , all which lie close to Leh.
-Further down the Indus , west of Leh lies Alchi, Lamayuru, Ridzong, Likir and day trips can be made or one can spend a night at Alchi or Lamayuru and visit this side of the valley.
-The ALTOA website www.ladakhaltoa.com has a list of registered Tour Operators.
+Further down the Indus, west of Leh lies Alchi, Lamayuru, Ridzong, Likir and day trips can be made or one can spend a night at Alchi or Lamayuru and visit this side of the valley.
+The ALTOA Facebook page can be visited for more details on registered Tour Operators.